russdanner/agi-studio-let-them-eat-cake/README.md

 The game source, the tools I've created, and the engine are all open source.
 Download it.
 Extend it.
 Make it better and contribute back.

-# Suggestions & Bug Report by
+# Suggestions & Bug Reports by
 * https://www.youtube.com/@LetsPlaySierraGames
 * Markus Louw
 * Fisch Benz